pmorie/node-documentation/README.writing_cartridges.md

    * `start` start the software your cartridge controls
    * `stop` stop the software your cartridge controls
    * `status` return an 0 exit status if your cartridge code is running.
-      Additionally, you may return user directed information to stdout.
-      Errors may be return on stderr with an non-zero exit status.
    * `reload` your cartridge and it's controlled code needs to re-read their configuration information.
 Depending on the software your cartridge is controlling this may equate to a restart.